stanley-gu/standardsCh/chapter.md

 many advantages, including, conciseness, easily understood and manipulated using a simple editor, flexible, portable and above all extremely easy to include commenting and annotation.

+#### Mathematical Markup Language (MML)

+MML is a text-based format that is the primary form of model representations in the JSim platform [@raymond03].
+Unlike SBML and CellML which are based on XML, MML uses its own a C-styled language for model declaration.
+MML models are often expressed generally in terms of mathematical equations -- any mixture of ordinary and partial differential equations, implicit equations, integrations, discrete events, and even external programming code, such as Java, C, or MATLAB.
+One feature that sets MML apart from other model languages is its awareness of physical units when run through JSim's MML compiler [@chizeck2009].

 #### PySCeS